 It is a known fact that the healthcare industry is perhaps the most vulnerable to cyber threats these days.
-This does not come as a surprise since the presence of personal and financial details about millions of patients is bound to attract cyber criminals.
+This does not come as a surprise since the presence of personal and financial details about millions of patients is bound to attract cybercriminals.
 Only a year back, the WannaCry ransomware strike had put the UK NHS in great jeopardy, leading to collapse on many of its facilities and appointments and operations getting cancelled.
-This is why when healthcare organizations decide to move to the cloud, there are still some grounds for suspicion.
+This is why when healthcare organizations decide to move to the cloud hosting servers, there are still some grounds for suspicion.

 – When you are not able to design the architecture properly the cloud costs may be too steep.
 This is something which many businesses have faced during the earlier days of cloud computing.
 But cloud design has indeed changed today and it is possible to granularly identify the workloads, data points and users in a cloud system.
 So, businesses can predict data requirements, usage and data locality depending on your needs to give you the best prices.